RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🚩 - Threat Hunting Simulator . Health Hazard.md

 <p>Your task as a Threat Hunter is to conduct a comprehensive hunting session in the TryGovMe environment to identify potential anomalies and threats.
 You are expected to:<br>

 - <strong>Validate a Hunting Hypothesis</strong><br>
-Investigate the given hypothesis and determine - based on your findings - whether it is valid or not.<br>
+Investigate the given hypothesis and determine - based on your findings - whether it is valid or not.<br><br>
 - <strong>Review IOCs from External Sources</strong><br>
 Analyse the list of Indicators of Compromise provided by security teams from compromised partner organisations.
-These may lead you to uncover additional malicious activity or pivot points.<br>
+These may lead you to uncover additional malicious activity or pivot points.<br><br>
 - <strong>Reconstruct the Attack Chain</strong><br>
-Perform a detailed investigation within the environment and reconstruct the attack chain, starting from the initial point of compromise to the attacker's final objective.<br>
+Perform a detailed investigation within the environment and reconstruct the attack chain, starting from the initial point of compromise to the attacker's final objective.<br><br>
 - <strong>Determine the Scope of the Incident</strong><br>
 Identify the impacted users, systems, and assets.
-Understanding the full scope is critical for response and containment.<br>
+Understanding the full scope is critical for response and containment.<br><br>
 - <strong> Generate a Final Threat Hunting Report</strong><br>
 Based on your findings and the reconstructed attack chain, compile a final Threat Hunting report highlighting the key observations and affected entities.<br>
 </p>